Banshee1221/banshee1221.github.io/_posts/2018-06-06-cwl_pipeline_astro.md

 ### Tools

 This was the first step for the students in the CWL work and it did introduce some confusion about why it is necessary to use CWL in the first place.
 I spent some time explaining the concepts and what this workflow language tries to achieve.
-When someone is completely unfamiliar with a concept and fails to understand it's usefulness from an explanation, the only way to get them to understand is to have them work with it directly!
+When someone is completely unfamiliar with a concept and fails to understand its usefulness from an explanation, the only way to get them to understand is to have them work with it directly!

 It didn't take long for them to start understanding how CWL structures tool definitions.
 They wrapped all of the various steps in CWL fairly quickly, which serves to show the simplicity of CWL's syntax and flow, as these students were not from a CS background.
 This was very encouraging to see.